Gibbet Hill, Hindhead: History

 The area was one of disrepute due to the activities of highwaymen and robbers, the corpses of three of whom were formerly displayed there on a gibbet as punishment for their crimes.
-The Celtic cross is reported either to have been erected by the judge Sir William Erle, or an unmarked memorial erected after his death.
+The Celtic cross, a Grade II listed structure, is reported either to have been erected by the judge Sir William Erle, or an unmarked memorial erected after his death.